giangnguyen2412/paper-review-continual-learning/dml.md

 - The experiments are on CIFAR-100 and Market-1501.
 However, when they compare with Knowledge distillation, I dont think this comparison is cogent.
 However, this should benefit continual learning, comparing to knowledge distilaltion.

+- They also prove that using more numbers of networks (bigger cohorts) results in better performance in a single network.